EdoardoLaGreca/9knowledge/README.md

 I'm maintaining this repository with useful resources and links so that other people can learn more about Plan 9 and waste less time than I did.

 ![](img/what.jpg)

+## Where do I start?

+If you have little to no experience with Plan 9 and 9front, start by getting familiar with Plan 9's [glossary](glossary.md).
+Then use [this](d2d.md) for day-to-day operations.

+Also check [this](postinst.md) out for a bunch of stuff you may want to do after a clean installation of 9front.

+I also keep track of interesting and useful [links](links.md).